 – salt and pepper to taste

-Once they vegetables have finished roasting put them into a liquidizer with the apple cider vinegar, tomato puree, salt & pepper, be careful not to add the bay leaves or rosemary sticks though.
+Once they vegetables have finished roasting put them into a liquidizer with the apple cider vinegar, tomato puree, salt & pepper and basil, being careful not to add the bay leaves or rosemary sticks though.
 As the soup blends, slowly add in the water until you reach your desired consistency.
 Once you have reached this pour the soup straight into bowls and serve.